-For each $k \in \{1,\dots,15\}$, we run 200 trials and record the average regret for each $k$ value.
+For each $k \in \{1,\dots,15\}$, we run 20 trials and record the average regret for each $k$ value.
+The agent has access to the predicted arrival rate of jobs with some Gaussian additive prediction error $\hat{\lambda}_t := \lambda_t + \mathcal{N}(0,\sigma)$ with $\sigma \in \{0,1,2\}$.
 The optimal policy we compute our regret from is the policy that is computed knowing all future transitional probability and reward functions.
-As shown in \Cref{fig:simulation_1}, the arrival of jobs fluctuates periodically.
+The arrival of jobs fluctuates periodically with a $\sin$ function with magnitude 110 to simulate periodical change in demand.
 The queue length of FAS is consistently the longest throughout the time horizon, and RSRT has a queue length similar to that of MPDP with $k=8$.
 MPDP with $k=12$ has the shortest queue length throughout most of the time steps.
-As shown in \Cref{fig:simulation_a}, our algorithm outperforms both benchmarks with $k\geq 8$.
+As shown in the rest of \Cref{fig:simulation_a_tg}, the proposed algorithm outperforms both benchmarks with $k\geq 8$ under noise-free setting and also outperforms both benchmarks with $k \geq 10$ with prediction error.
 Specifically, we see a decay in log-scale of regret.
-However, as we have $J$-stage contraction, the regret does not necessarily decrease with every increase in $k$.
-After $k=8$, the regret of MPDP consistently outperforms the benchmark algorithms.
+However, as we have $J$-stage contraction, the regret does not necessarily decrease monotonically with every increase in $k$.